swyxio/ssg/packages/ssg/README.md

     res.end(JSON.stringify({ message: `Not found` }))
   }
 }

-> ⚠️ STOP! the filename is extremely important! doublecheck it is `src/routes/data/[ssgData].json.js``

 ```

+> ⚠️ STOP! the filename is extremely important! doublecheck it is `src/routes/data/[ssgData].json.js` or expect the above code to break

+You can scaffold this file with `ssg eject`.

 2. If you need to send data, you should have a `ssg.config.js` that exports a `createIndex` (run once) and `getDataSlice` (run each time) function that provides this data: